AlexSHamilton/chatgpt-lazy-chat-plusplus/README.md

 **Different from common extensions:**
 - Doesn’t break streaming — uses `content-visibility` or detaches only when safe.
 - Smooth **infinite scroll up** (loads 8 turns at a time).
-- Stream-safe: pauses heavy work while the model is typing.
+- Stream-safe: pauses work while the model is typing.
 - Shows a **token estimate** to understand the weight of visible vs full chat.

 ---